 Trimming your dog’s nails makes them more comfortable as well as reduces scratches on your floor.
 However, this can be a stressful task for both you and your dog.
-So how to cut dog nails that are black?
+So how do you cut dog nails that are black?
+After reading this guide and knowing all the handy tips, you’ll dive in full of confidence!

-Black dog nail anatomy.
+Black dog nail anatomy

+Your dog’s toenail is divided into two main parts.
+The first is the hard outer shell.
+It doesn’t have nerves, so your dog won’t feel anything when you cut this part.
 The second is the quick.
 It contains blood vessels and nerves that run through your dog’s nails.
 Nerves in this part of the dog’s nails can cause bleeding and discomfort when cut.

 Learning to avoid the quick when trimming your dog’s black nails will save you and your pet a lot of stress.